romanini-ciandt/terraform-example-foundation/0-bootstrap/README-GitHub.md

 1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-apply`.
 1. If the GitHub action is successful, apply the next environment.

-1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/pull/new/development from the `development` branch to the `nonproduction` branch and review the output.
+1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/pull/new/development from the `development` branch to the `non-production` branch and review the output.
-1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `nonproduction` environment.
+1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `non-production` environment.
 1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-pull-request`.
-1. If the GitHub action is successful, merge the pull request in to the `nonproduction` branch.
+1. If the GitHub action is successful, merge the pull request in to the `non-production` branch.
-1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `nonproduction` environment.
+1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `non-production` environment.
 1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-apply`.
 1. If the GitHub action is successful, apply the next environment.

-1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/pull/new/nonproduction from the `nonproduction` branch to the `production` branch and review the output.
+1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/pull/new/non-production from the `non-production` branch to the `production` branch and review the output.
 1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `production` environment.
 1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ENVIRONMENTS-REPO/actions under `tf-pull-request`.
 1. If the GitHub action is successful, merge the pull request in to the `production` branch.